 All BC HCA program applicants are required to demonstrate English language proficiency.
-Domestic and/or international applicants, who are non-native English speakers, will need to take a standardized proficiency assessment to confirm communicative competency in all four language skills areas (speaking, listening, reading and writing).
+Domestic and/or international applicants whose first language is not English, will need to take a standardized proficiency assessment to confirm communicative competency in all four language skills areas (speaking, listening, reading and writing).

 HCA ESL Program Entry

-For institutions offering a combined ESL HCA program (a minimum of 12 weeks/300 hours of additional program time for English language skills instruction), non-native speakers of English will require evidence of one of the following test scores when applying for program entry:
+For institutions offering a combined ESL HCA program (a minimum of 12 weeks/300 hours of additional program time for English language skills instruction), Applicants whose first language is not English will require evidence of one of the following test scores when applying for program entry:

 Overall Score of 50, with no section less than 40.

-Prior to the first practice educational experience, you will need (1)proof of meeting current immunizations/vaccinations as per health care organization policies/guidelines (or signed vaccination exemption form, except TB), (2) Criminal record check from the Ministry of Justice, including clearance to work with vulnerable adults.
+Prior to the first practice educational experience, you will need (1)proof of meeting current immunizations/vaccinations as per health care organization policies/guidelines (or signed vaccination exemption form, except TB), (2) Criminal record check from the Ministry of Public Safety and Solicitor General of Justice, including clearance to work with vulnerable adults.
 (3) Standard First Aid, CPR Level ‘C’ or HCP (4) Food safe Level 1 (5) WHMIS

 **numbers 3, 4 & 5 courses are offered through the college to the students at no additional cost to them